 Laila Lalami was born in Rabat and educated in Morocco, Great Britain, and the United States.
 She is the author of the novels Hope and Other Dangerous Pursuits, which was a finalist for the Oregon Book Award; Secret Son, which was on the Orange Prize longlist, and The Moor’s Account, which won the American Book Award, the Arab American Book Award, and the Hurston/Wright Legacy Award.
-It was on the Man Booker Prize longlist and was also a finalist for the Pulitzer Prize for Fiction.
+It was both a nominee for the Man Booker Prize and a finalist for the Pulitzer Prize for Fiction.
 Her essays and opinion pieces have appeared in the Los Angeles Times, the Washington Post, The Nation, the Guardian, the New York Times, and in many anthologies.
 In 2016, she was named a columnist for The Nation magazine and a critic-at-large for The Los Angeles Times.
 She is the recipient of a British Council Fellowship, a Fulbright Fellowship, and a Guggenheim Fellowship and is currently a professor of creative writing at the University of California at Riverside.